vladimirp07/vladimirp07/README.md

-# Hi there, I'm Eydan Vladimir Peña Ulloa 👋
+# Hi there, I'm Eydan Peña 👋

 An **Industrial Physics Engineer** specialized in Data Science, Mathematical Modeling, and AI.
 I build scalable pipelines to solve complex industrial and research problems.